carpentries-incubator/lesson-gpu-programming/_episodes/04-global_local_memory.md

 # Global Memory

-Accessible by the host and all threads on the GPU.
-Only way to exchange data between CPU and GPU.
+Global memory can be considered the main memory space of the GPU in CUDA.
+It is allocated, and managed, by the host, and it is accessible to both the host and the GPU, and for this reason the global memory space can be used to exchange data between the two.
+It is the largest memory space available, and therefore it can contain much more data than registers, but it is also slower to access.
+This memory space does not require any special memory space identifier.

 > ## Challenge: identify when global memory is used
 >